 First things first, stay calm.
 Although extremely inconvenient, a lost passport can normally be replaced through fairly standard procedures.
 Whilst it may cost you extra fees that you hadn’t necessarily budgeted for, staying level headed and pragmatic will aid you in resolving your situation faster.
-And remember if you have a TravelCare policy from Southern Cross Travel Insurance it will provide up to $1,000 cover for your lost travel documents.

 1. Call the police!

 If you have lost your passport due to theft or robbery, you should immediately notify the police, security, or appropriate authorities within 24 hours of the discovery of the loss or theft.
 Make sure you are given a police reference number so you can follow up on progress.
 Note that these can be called different things in different countries, e.g. Police Report Event Numbers, Crime Reference Numbers, etc.

 Most importantly, you should keep the written police report to support your new passport application, and your insurance claim.

 2. Report your missing passport to NZ authorities and replace it

 The next thing you need to do is get in contact with the New Zealand authorities and advise them that your passport is missing, and they will cancel it.
 Once it’s cancelled it cannot be used for travel, so even if you find it again you will need to organise a replacement.
 Locate the nearest NZ Passport Office, NZ Embassy, High Commission or Consulate.

 To replace a New Zealand passport you will need to: